SEARCH THIS BLOG

 Wednesday, February 18, 2009

-The Stresa- Mottarone Cablecar
+The Stresa-Mottarone Cablecar

-I believe that the journey is just as important as the destination.
+I do believe that the journey is just as important as the destination.
 With that in mind, I believe that every visitor to Stresa should treat themselves to a journey on the Mottarone funivia, also known as the Stresa-Mottarone cablecar.
 Since 1970, with the closing of the old tram, the cableway has been the easiest, fastest, and most stunning way to reach the summit of Mt.
 Mottarone.
 Here's what you'll want to know:

 Each cablecar carries 40 passengers.
 In summer the cars make the trip every 20 minutes.
 Always check the schedules posted near the stations for the exact time of the last departure and descent from the top.
 Also check for any unexpected closures, due to bad weather or maintenance.